ITfoxtec/FoxIDs/docs/index.md

 **FoxIDs is a free and open source Identity Services (IDS) supporting: login, OAuth 2.0, OpenID Connect 1.0 and SAML 2.0.**

-FoxIDs can at the same time work as both an authentication platform and a security broker.
-Furthermore, FoxIDs support converting between SAML 2.0 and OpenID Connect.
+FoxIDs can at the same time work as both an authentication platform and a security broker where FoxIDs support converting between SAML 2.0, OpenID Connect 1.0 and OAuth 2.0.

 > FoxIDs version 1.0, see [releases](https://github.com/ITfoxtec/FoxIDs/releases)